9 Women-Led Companies You Can Support Right Now

 Zola

 The wedding industry is absolutely enormous — part of that means there are a lot of options.
-But often, that can be overwhelming, especially given just how many things are on a wedding to-do-list.
+But often, that can be overwhelming, especially given just how many things are on the wedding to-do-list.
 Zola helps streamline your wedding planning by allowing you to design a wedding website, build a wedding registry (with free shipping and returns), and send out invitations all in one place.
-Shan-Lyn Ma and Nobu Nakaguchi founded the platform in 2013, and as of last year, Zola had a valuation of around $650 million.
+Shan-Lyn Ma and Nobu Nakaguchi founded the platform in 2013, and as of last year Zola had a valuation of around $650 million USD.

 TaskRabbit